 Next-gen devices are becoming full-service digital kiosks, allowing customers to access loyalty programs for deals and special pricing or shop a brand’s full inventory for product location (both in-store and across other branches) and similar item suggestion.
 Plus, these tablet-based devices are doing it with image-based scanners that can scan the symbologies of retail’s future like Digimarc codes and printed images.
 This is a huge area of opportunity for retailers to reward customers’ interest in richer product information by creating exciting, immersive shopping experiences.

 Of the thousands of survey participants, including retailers across the spectrum from Tier One to boutique to grocery, some of heaviest investment will be in POS hardware.
 Twenty-eight percent of participants said they’ll invest in traditional POS hardware, and 35 percent said they’ll invest in mobile POS hardware.

 The higher investment in mobile POS is a result of an increasingly connecting shopper who expects their in-store experience to mirror their shopping habits.
-Mobile POS capabilities lets them checkout wherever and whenever they’re ready, and POS hardware built on mobile devices allow sales associates to clientele and clench the sale with product information, all from the same device.
+Mobile POS capabilities let them checkout wherever and whenever they’re ready, and POS hardware built on mobile devices allow sales associates to clientele and clinch the sale with product information, all from the same device.